Starting a family doesn’t mean that your life stops or gets boring. Instead, it makes your life significantly more exciting.

 1. Research And Prepare In Advance

-An important factor to consider is how long your baby’s passport will take to arrive after the initial application.
+A vital factor to consider is how long your baby’s passport will arrive after the initial application.

-Make sure that you do your research and give yourself enough time to have your baby’s valid passport delivered before you board your flight.
+Make sure you research and give yourself enough time to have your baby’s valid passport delivered before you board your flight.

 2. Prepare The Necessary Documents

-These are the document requirements to get a US passport for baby travelers, but similar documentation is needed in other countries.
+These are the document requirements for a US passport for baby travelers, but similar documentation is needed in other countries.